 Dixie Hall - Musician

 Dixie Hall has an MM degree in Performance from Westminster Choir College in Princeton, NJ, and has served several congregations.
-She works with others at St David’s to add music to our services as well as composes service music for the liturgy.
+She works with other musicians at St David’s as well as composes service music for the liturgy.
 She is married to our Priest and they have two adult children and two grandsons.

 How Can We Serve You?